auth0/docs/articles/universal-login/new.md

   - login
   - universal-login
 contentType: index
+beta: true
 toc: true
 ---
 # New Universal Login Experience

 Auth0's New [Universal Login](/universal-login) experience provides a reimagined login flow, with a fresh UX design and lightweight pages.
+When you pick this new experience, Auth0 will use it for all pages that haven't been customized.

 The key structural difference with the [Classic Experience](/unniversa-login/classic) is that while the former uses Javascript widgets in all the pages, the New Experience is rendered on the server and does not require Javascript.